-Home » Computer Guides » Computer Tech Guides » How To Enable The F8 Key For Safe Mode In Windows 10 & 11.
+Home » Computer Guides » Computer Tech Guides » How To Enable The F8 Key In Windows 10 And 11.

-How To Enable The F8 Key For Safe Mode In Windows 10 & 11.
+How To Enable The F8 Key In Windows 10 And 11.

 Remember when you could start a troublesome computer in Safe Mode by tapping the F8 key.
 Since the release of Windows 8, that option has disappeared.

 However, all is not lost.
-You can re-enable the F8 key to boot into Safe Mode in both Windows 10 and Windows 11.
+You can re-enable the F8 key in both Windows 10 and Windows 11.

-How To Enable The F8 Key To Boot Into Safe Mode.
+How To Enable The F8 Key In Windows.

 To get started enabling the F8 key, open Command Prompt as an Administrator.